deltachat/deltachat-pages/_posts/2024-05-31-instant-onboarding.md

 Lastly, while Delta Chat aims to offer easier onboarding than Whatsapp, Signal or Telegram you can also use and regard it as an e-mail app.
-All platforms offer multi-profile support which means you can have a profile for instant chat messaging *and* another profile with a pre-existing e-mail address for classic e-mail purposes.
+All Delta Chat apps offer multi-profile support which means you can have a profile for instant chat messaging *and* another profile with a pre-existing e-mail address for classic e-mail purposes.